zephyr06/Energy_Opt_NLP/README.md

 should we clamp before eliminate, or eliminate before clamp?
 - if we eliminate first, and then clamp, the variables may become "do not need clamp" because they actually decrease if we clamp first, and then eliminate, nothing happens

+ 2. weight issue, summarize why do we need to control weight
+- be large, otherwise variables may go backwards when they are near the boundary
+- not be too large, otherwise the schedulability constraints lose effects, can be circumvented by increasing punishment coefficient correspondingly
+- be small, because we want the barrier gradient to guide the optimization process towards the global optimal more??
+-> adopt traditional interior-point method

+3. n20-v3
+weight cannot be too large

+scale issue, why does it perform worse with larger task sets?